How to use wine & coffee to improve your presentations.

 Now, let’s be clear.
 We’re talking mild intoxication.
 This isn’t the green light to down a bottle of Merlot during office hours.

-But if you’re safely at home, brainstorming your next big idea?
-One glass might loosen you up and let the bold ideas in.
+But if you’re safely at home, brainstorming your next big idea, then a single glass might loosen you up and let the bold ideas in.

-If wine can help open the creative door, coffee is the go-to for that energy boost to hit deadlines and get the slides over the line.
+If wine can help open the creative door, coffee is the go-to for an energy boost to hit deadlines and get the slide deck over the line.

 Caffeine can increase anxiety and can heighten that shaky, breathless feeling just before you present.
-Again, the evidence is in the link below.
+Some people call it ‘feeling jittery.’
+For more information on this, check the link below.

 So, use coffee wisely.
 Maybe skip it entirely in the hour before your talk, especially if you’re already feeling nervous.

-Here’s how to make it work for you
+Here’s how to make coffee and wine work for you.

-- Coffee when you’re shaping, editing, formatting, rehearsing.
+• Coffee when you’re shaping, editing, formatting, rushing towards a deadline.
 Focus and energy are the name of the game.

-You may have never considered it before but a beverage strategy could be part of your presentation strategy.
+You may have never considered it before, but a beverage strategy could be part of your presentation-creation routine.

 Let’s not get carried away though, I don’t think this should be your BAU working life, or everyday approach to presentations.